-As photographers, we’re always chasing great photos.
+As photographers we’re always chasing great photos.
 But, as with any art, what makes something “great” can be very subjective.
-Here are some aspects to consider when we talk about ‘what makes a good photo’.
+Here the 5 key aspects you should be considering, as a photographer, when we talk about what makes a good photo.

 For example, a photo could have strong leading lines, beautiful symmetry, or feel perfectly balanced with the rule of thirds.
 Generally speaking, all great photos have very strong, deliberate, composition, but this is just the beginning.

-Think of taking “the perfect photo” in tiers, with composition being the bottom layer.
+Think of capturing a ‘good photo’ in tiers, with composition being the bottom layer.

-Another tier to our guide of “what makes a good photo” pyramid is colour.
+Another tier to our “great photograph” pyramid is colour.

 Similarly, jarring colours will be very off-putting.
 Sometimes images really come together when you tweak their colours.